Pulmonary Hypertension and Thromboembolic disease

 Publicationdate

-Pulmonary hypertension (PH) is characterized by elevated blood pressure within the pulmonary arteries, which increases the resistance for the right ventricle (RV).
+Pulmonary hypertension (PH) is characterized by elevated blood pressure within the pulmonary arteries, which increases the workload for the right ventricle (RV).

 Definitive diagnosis requires right heart catheterization—an invasive procedure that is not typically performed in the early stages of the disease.